‘Calamari’ aka squid pasta

 One of the things that happens to the Dude of Food when he walks all over Rome is he begins to work up an appetite.

-On my way to the Pantheon I stopped at the Habana Cafe and had an awesome and affordable lunch.
+On my way to the Pantheon I stopped at the Habana Cafe and had a delicious and very affordable lunch.

-Located on Via del Pastini 120, around the corner from the Pantheon, you can get a great lunch, served by a cool staff for less that $15 euros.
-I sat outside and enjoyed the ambiance as I ate.
+Located on Via del Pastini 120, around the corner from the Pantheon, you can get a great lunch, served by a cool staff for less than $15 euros.
+I sat outside and enjoyed the historical ambiance as I ate anti pasta, spaghetti carbonara and sipped a beer.

 carbon